jhiggason/lorawirelesstracker/GNSS UC6580/readme.md

 The ESP32-S3's `GNSS_TX` (pin 38) connects to the `RX` pin (pin 19) on the UC6580, and `GNSS_RX` (pin 39) connects to the `TX` pin (pin 18) on the UC6580.
 This makes sense as TX (transmit) on one device should connect to RX (receive) on the other, and vice versa.
 Additionally, the `GNSS_RST` (pin 35) of the ESP32-S3 connects to the `RESETN` pin (pin 17) on the UC6580.
 Lastly, the `PPS` (pin 36) of the ESP32-S3 is connected to the `PPS` pin (pin 35) on the UC6580.

-For a library recommendation and usage with ESP32:

 ## Recommended GNSS Library

 [TinyGPS++](https://github.com/mikalhart/TinyGPSPlus)